OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trump Through the Trust Lens.md

 Dr. Evil

-If you're very Conservative (not all the way MAGA), Trump has paid off better than any Conservative president since Reagan, who definitely changed the course of the country.
+If you're very Conservative (not even all the way MAGA), Trump has paid off better than any Conservative president since Reagan, who definitely changed the course of the country.
 Consider:
 - Roe v Wade is gone.
 - In its wake, many states triggered draconian abortion laws.
 - A "fetal personhood" movement is rolling.